manenim/manenim/README.md

 # Hi there, I'm Manenimabasi 👋
 ## It's Nice meeting you!!

-- I am a Fullstack Engineer Passionate about building software as well as web experiences that solves real world problems.
+- I am a Software Developer Passionate about building software as well as web experiences that solves real world problems.

 - I am passionate about teaching and sharing my knowledge of Typescript, React and NodeJS.